 - Take the test any time of the day.

-When the surge is detected this test displays a smiley face.
-So like I said, no guessing!
+When the LH surge is detected this test displays a smiley face.
+So like I said, no guessing.

-It is more money but it’s not bad.
+It is more money but it's not outrageous.
 20 tests cost anywhere between $25-$30 on Amazon and Clearblue claims this will last two months.
 When we are trying to conceive sometimes money is no object right?

-Here’s what I did.
-I used the cheap tests until I got a positive and then I confirmed with a Clearblue.
+Here's what I did.
+I used the cheap tests until I got what appeared to be a positive and then I confirmed with a Clearblue ovulation test.
 This is money saving all around.

 Clearblue also makes an advanced digital ovulation test but I never used this one.
-It claims that it detects up to four fertile days but it is more money and I am not sure of the benefit when this one works so well.
+It claims that it detects up to four fertile days but it is more money, and I am not sure of the benefit when the regular test works so well.